bytebase/bytebase.com-old/content/docs/en/get-started-with-bytebase/prepare-the-workspace.md

 ---
 ## Manage members

 Click `Settings` on the top bar to manage members in your workspace.
-Here your role is set as Owner by default.
-You can add new members by email.
+You are assigned the `Owner` role as the first user and can add new members by email.

 ![_](/static/docs-assets/add-users.png)